New president sworn in to lead protest-hit Algeria

 Demonstrators responded by hitting the streets once again, calling Tebboune "illegitimate".

-But the country's grinding political crisis may be exacerbated by its economic situation.
+The country's grinding political crisis may be exacerbated by its economic situation.

 Algeria is heavily dependent on oil exports and its budget has been hard hit by low crude prices, which could force Tebboune to take unpopular decisions.